Bengaluru :: Lal Baug | Botanical Garden - Desk Plaque

-Bring the spirit of Bengaluru City into your home with this illustration of Bengaluru’s signature landmark site- BENGALURU - Lalbaug - Botanica Garden to take you down memory lane.
+Bring the spirit of Bengaluru City into your home with this illustration of Bengaluru’s signature landmark site- BENGALURU - Lalbaug - Botanica Garden.
+A desk plaque to take you down memory lane.

 Spread over 240 acres, Lalbaug is one of the largest gardens of Bengaluru.
 A historical garden, Lalbagh was built by former Mughal Hyder Ali, in 1760 and was completed by his son Tipu Sultan.
 Its most arresting feature is the Glass House, built in the very center and modeled after the Crystal Palace in London.
 It was built in 1889 to commemorate the visit of Albert Victor, grandson of Queen Victoria and former Prince of Wales.
 Originally meant to acclimatize the foreign and exotic plants to the Indian weather, this structure is now the venue of Bengaluru’s famous biannual flower shows that happen twice a year around during India’s Republic and Independence Days.